bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 - [ ]  Explain benefit(s) using `client-side routing`?
+A client-side route happens when the route is handled internally by the JavaScript that is loaded on the page.
+When a user clicks on a link the URL changes but the request to the server is prevented.
+The whole page won’t refresh when using client-side routing.
+There are just some elements inside the application that will change.

 > Answer: